Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Introduction

 We note that although this work primarily focuses on passive particles in viscosity stratified fluids, the results here will likely be important in a variety of contexts beyond this work.
 For example, scientists are interested in quantifying the swimming of particles in viscosity varying fluids, and the mobility relationships developed here can be used for such applications.
-Furthermore, understanding the rotation behavior and velocity field from a single, orientable particle can help understand their far-field hydrodynamic interactions in a dilute suspension, which is important in understanding concentration instabilities that arise in fibrous suspensions \citep{Koch_Shaqfeh_JFM_1989, Herzhaft_experimental_1999, Bulter_Shaqfeh_Simulation_2002,Kuusela_Simulation_2003, Koch_Shaqfeh_Stable,Nicolai_1998_POF, Shin_Koch_Subramanian_1,Shin_Koch_Subramanian_2, Ramanathan_Saintillan_2012}.
-We will not comment on this point further, noting that the work acts as a stepping stone for these more complicated problems when viscosity gradients are present.
+Furthermore, understanding the rotation behavior and velocity field from a single, orientable particle can help understand their far-field hydrodynamic interactions in a dilute suspension, which is important in understanding concentration instabilities that arise in fibrous suspensions \citep{Koch_Shaqfeh_JFM_1989, Herzhaft_experimental_1999, Bulter_Shaqfeh_Simulation_2002,Kuusela_Simulation_2003, Koch_Shaqfeh_Stable,Nicolai_1998_POF, Shin_Koch_Subramanian_1,Shin_Koch_Subramanian_2, Ramanathan_Saintillan_2012}. {The force/rotation and torque/translation couplings shown in our paper has also been very recently shown in sedimentation of spheroids with non-uniform density, where the center of mass of the particle does not match its gravitational center \citep{Nissanka_Ma_Burton_JFM_2023} and therefore we expect that the theory developed in this paper may also aid in the understanding of the sedimentation of such mass polar spheroids as well. }We will not comment on this point further, noting that the work acts as a stepping stone for these more complicated problems when viscosity gradients are present.